-“I’ve been home for almost an hour,” she informed him crisply.
+“I’ve been home for almost an hour,” she informed him evenly.

 On Valentine’s Day, he silently added.
 “About that, I came by to apologize.”
 He wondered if she sensed the audible relief in his voice.
 “I shouldn’t have assumed we’d see each other tonight.
 And I certainly shouldn’t have assumed you’d be,” he bit off the word, “available.”
 He looked away then, into the kitchen, and saw what she’d been doing.
 Arranging flowers.

 She must have acquired clairvoyant powers in those few seconds, because her tone softened and she said, “I had to bring them home.
-They were too beautiful to waste.”
+They're too beautiful to waste.

-With four wide steps he advanced into the kitchen and gave it a cursory once-over.
+With four long strides he advanced into the kitchen and glanced around.
 “Where are the roses?”

 She followed him.
 “At the office.”